donate now

 Omari Washington identified his purpose in 2004, during a backpacking & paddling trip above the Arctic Circle in Alaska.
 Despite emerging evidence, at that time few people were willing to believe climatologists’ warnings that humans were negatively impacting our planet.
 Hiking across the melting permafrost, Omari witnessed the significant changes already taking place.
 Moreover, he knew that many marginalized communities would be disproportionately affected by our inaction.
 After returning from that trip, Omari attended Green Mountain College in Vermont and received a B.A. in Environmental Studies.
 Since then, he has led hikes in urban parks, managed diverse teams of environmental educators, built school gardens, developed curricula, and helped plant 1,000,000 trees in New York City.
 The focus of all of this work has been to engage and empower youth in developing deep connections to nature, centered around their own unique experiences.
 Omari is grateful to be welcomed into the Wild Earth community, where young leaders are growing wild!

 Abby has lived all over the U.S. in a mix of urban, suburban, and rural environments.
-She discovered a passion for the outdoors in the backyard spaces of her many childhood homes: collecting acorns under oak trees in Virgina, hunting for snails in a small garden in the Bronx, exploring a thin strip of forest separated by farms in northern Illinois, and more.
+She discovered a passion for the outdoors in the backyard spaces of her many childhood homes: collecting acorns under oak trees in Virginia, hunting for snails in a small garden in the Bronx, exploring a thin strip of forest separated by farms in northern Illinois, and more.
 Abby enjoys working outdoors with youth and communicating the wonders of the natural world, skills which she developed over the last 5 years as an educator at several outdoor schools in WY, WA, and MT and as a researcher, outreach coordinator and administrator in MT.
-She recently moved back to NY to be near family and was excited to join the Wild Earth team in 2022.
+She became a part of the Wild Earth team in 2022 and has loved being a part of connecting her community to nature.

 Mai grew up in southwestern CT, where she spent her days clamoring across barnacled boulders lining Long Island Sound, and capturing crickets to feed to her leopard frogs.
 She studied acting at Emerson College and graduated from Hampshire College with a self-designed B.A. in ecosystem mimicry agriculture and community circus theater.
 Alisha Mai has run nature-immersion programming since 2008, with Vermont Wilderness School, the Institute for Natural Learning, Wolftree Programs, White Pine Programs, and most recently, Wild Earth.
 Mai enjoys working with girls and teens, and incorporating physical play into her programs.
 She draws upon her background in theater and circus to create zany and magical experiences in nature.
 Alisha Mai is certified in Wildlife Track and Sign (Level II) through CyberTracker, and is a Wilderness First Responder.
 She teaches vinyasa yoga and aerial silks, and studies at Circus Warehouse in Queens.